-- Develop a broad vocabulary base on a wide variety of topics, including idiomatic expressions that transcend regional nuances - Recognize and incorporate syntactical structures in their reading, writing, speaking, and listening - Interpret oral and written communication presented in various accents and dialects - Spontaneously communicate orally and in the written word - Discover and appreciate customs and values of the target culture's societies, history, geography, and government through authentic literature, art, film, and music - Interpret global geo-political and social situations through a Christian perspective - Embrace cultural diversity as a unique and beautiful part of God's creation - Integrate their study using a Christian perspective to produce a less ethnocentric view of the world - Seek cross-cultural experiences with native speakers to learn more about them personally, their experiences, and their culture - Integrate learned language skills, communicative abilities, and cultural knowledge into a desire to have relationships with and minister to God's people around the world
+- Develop increasing proficiency in oral and written communication as described in the ACTFL proficiency guidelines.
+Students who continue through level 4AP of the language should attain an Intermediate-Mid level of proficiency.
+This includes expanding the range of topics about which they can converse, and communicating across different time frames and moods. - Discover and appreciate customs and values of the target language's culture through authentic literature, art, film, and music. - Interpret geo-political and social situations through a Christian perspective. - Embrace cultural diversity as a unique and beautiful part of God's creation. - Seek cross-cultural experiences with native speakers to learn more about them personally, their experiences, and their culture.